mutabay/Oracle-PL-SQL-Advanced-Databases-Term-Project/README.md

 # Advanced-Databases-Car-Dealer-Project
 Advanced Databases Project using Oracle PL/SQL

-The project I made with Oracle Database to understand the features of Advanced Databases such as query optimization, indexing, partitioning, in memory-columnar storage etc.
+My coworker and I used Oracle Database to create a project to learn about advanced database capabilities like query optimization, indexing, partitioning, in memory columnar storage, etc.

-The main reason I chose Oracle Database is that you have absolutely access to everything.
-When these features are really understood, they become a miraculous tool.
+The fact that I have complete access to everything is the key factor in my decision to choose Oracle Database.
+It will be a terrific tool once these characteristics are fully appreciated.

 I can say that there are inconsistencies in the modeling at the beginning of the project.
 For Assignment 1, I modeled Bike Dealer Project after the 3rd Assignment Bicycles changed with Cars to put more fields and data.